 Jen is an Assistant Principal in a Texas public school in the greater Houston area.
 She is passionate about arts advocacy, and it is her hope that students will come to see art not simply as a reflection of culture but rather as a powerful tool to create it.
 Having grown up in rural Montana, she appreciates Houston’s scarcity of snow and enjoys exploring the city with her family.

-Naoya is a college student in New York who's excited about creating schools that are truly driven by the needs of every student.
+Naoya is a college student near Tokyo, Japan who's excited about creating schools that are truly driven by the needs of every student.
 He's especially interested in connecting students with experiential learning experiences that help them develop the self-efficacy they need to impact their communities.

 Olivia is a student at Nueva High School in San Mateo, California.
 She enjoys dance, upcycling clothing, and Girl Scouts.
 Through her Girl Scout Silver Award project, she realized that teens today lack the core skill to discuss social issues, especially with people of different views.
 She joined this initiative to fight polarization, form connections through conversations, and improve education